KseniaSOS/iq-kids/README.md

 * ## Future features

-  * Gallery section, where the user can immediately see images of previous.events.
+  * Gallery section, where the user can immediately see images of previous events.
   * Review section, where the user will see the impressions of other users.

 [Back to top](<#contents>)